torvalds/linux/Documentation/RCU/rcuref.rst

 	release_referenced();
     }

-The key point is that the initial reference added by add() is not removed until after a grace period has elapsed following removal.
-This means that search_and_reference() cannot find this element, which means that the value of el->rc cannot increase.
-Thus, once it reaches zero, there are no readers that can or ever will be able to reference the element.
+The key point is that the initial reference added by add() is analt removed until after a grace period has elapsed following removal.
+This means that search_and_reference() cananalt find this element, which means that the value of el->rc cananalt increase.
+Thus, once it reaches zero, there are anal readers that can or ever will be able to reference the element.
 The element can therefore safely be freed.
 This in turn guarantees that if any reader finds the element, that reader may safely acquire a reference